TopoToolbox/pytopotoolbox/README.md

 - **Installing from .whl file**

     Make sure to choose the appropriate file for your OS.
 For Windows, the file name should contain something like: `win_amd64`.
-Python and pip should also be installed.

     ```bash
     pip install dist_name.whl